openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Use SM-18, new entity review_session
 - [ ] Fix validators and move authorization into the correct methods
 - [ ] Super Memo component
-- [ ] BUG Action list sometimes fails - AND is missing in the generated SQL statement.
 - [ ] TASK Check operator== implementations for all models
 - [ ] FEATURE Support for export to static HTML files